RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/tier2/tier2.md

 ## Eligibility and What is on Offer

 This call is open to all research staff but with some conditions imposed by the Tier 2 facilities.
 Postdocs must have at least one year left on their contract (else should apply via their PI).
-Postdoctoral research students must have support from their supervisor.
+Doctoral research students must have support from their supervisor.

 This call is specifically to facilitate uptake in the use of the Tier 2 resources.
 Collaborative support for use of the University HPC resources (e.g. Bessemer, ShARC) is within remit providing there is an ambition to later migrate workflows to the Tier 2 systems.